PALEOLITHIC ART MAGAZINE

 - these islands also comprise the largest number of standing stones and other stone arrangements of the Australia;

-- the Dampier ensemble is the largest non-european cultural heritage property of Australia.
+- the Dampier ensemble is the largest non-europeans cultural heritage property of Australia.

 Robert G. Bednarik, President and Convener of IFRAO, has made opposition to this cultural destruction since the 1960s, with several other rock art researchers and archaeologists, unhappily without result.